chauff/cse1500-web-transcripts/Lecture-3.md

 }
 ```

-Lets now imagine that the print outs should happen each after a delay of one second.
-Once you know that `setTimeout(fn, delay)` initiates a timer that calls the specified function (below: an **anonymous function**) after a delay (specified in milliseconds) you might expect the following piece of code to print out the numbers 1 to 10 with each number appearing after roughly a second (*roughly*, as [JavaScript timers are not overly precise due to JavaScript's single-thread nature](https://johnresig.com/blog/how-javascript-timers-work/)):
+Let's now imagine that the print outs should happen each after a delay of one second.
+Once you know that `setTimeout(fn, delay)` initiates a timer that calls the specified function `fn` (below: an **anonymous function**) after a `delay` (specified in milliseconds) you might expect the following piece of code to print out the numbers 1 to 10 with each number appearing after roughly a second (*roughly*, as [JavaScript timers are not overly precise due to JavaScript's single-thread nature](https://johnresig.com/blog/how-javascript-timers-work/)):

 ```javascript
 for (var i = 1; i <= 10; i++) {